wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/1-introduction.md

-Explore additional functionality to manage working with gifts in Fundraising and Engagement and learn how Fundraising and Engagement handles the processing of gift batches, receipts, refunds, and write-offs to:
+Explore functionality to manage gifts in Fundraising and Engagement and learn how Fundraising and Engagement handles the processing of gift batches, receipts, refunds, and write-offs to:

 - Understand the types of gift batches and how to use them